biolink/biolink-model/guidelines/understanding-the-model.md

 Using these qualifier and metadata elements together, we can build Associations with many possible ‘layers’ of complexity.

 Sometimes, seeing several examples of a modeling pattern is most helpful in applying the pattern to your own data.
-To peruse our examples, please visit:
+To peruse our examples, please visit: [Association Examples With Qualifiers](association-examples-with_qualifiers.md)

 Please refer to [Curating the Model](curating-the-model.md) for more information about making new Associations or making changes to existing Associations.

 ##### Mixins

 Mixins are defined as a way of encouraging reuse of specific slots (properties) while ensuring a clear inheritance chain.
 Mixins are used to extend the properties (or slots) of a class, without changing its position in the class hierarchy.
 Mixins can be extremely helpful in a number of ways: